NicCaddeo/Oceanic-Themes/README.md

 # Oceanic Themes

 Oceanic Themes is a collection of ocean-inspired color themes for Visual Studio Code.
-Dive into the depths with a collection of different color shcemes!
+Dive into the depths with a collection of different color schemes!

 ## Themes Included